codezonediitj/pydatastructs/README.md

 python scripts/build/develop.py
 ```

-In the above commands, `.` in the end means the current directory.
-So, make sure you change your working directory
-to `pydatastructs` before executing any of the above commands.

-Make sure that your python version is above `3.5`.
+Make sure you change your working directory to `pydatastructs` before executing any of the above commands.
+Also, your python version should be at least `3.8`.

 Testing
 -------